When did Farmington Hills become a City?

 How do I get a license for my dog?

 In Farmington Hills, all dogs four months or older are required to be licensed by Oakland County.
 To get a license, you must present a valid rabies certificate signed by the veterinarian.
-You may purchase a license at the City Treasurer’s office, Oakland County Animal Control or at certain veterinarians.
+You may purchase a license at the City Treasurer’s Office, Oakland County Animal Control or at certain veterinarians.
 Licenses must be renewed yearly by June 1.
-To renew a dog license at the City Treasurer’s Office, bring a valid rabies certificate and cash or check payment.
-Dog licenses are $15 but are discounted to $7.50 for spayed or neutered dogs.
-Dog owners 65 years or older also get a senior citizens discount.
-Delinquent dog licenses (those not renewed by June 1) cost $30.
-Per City ordinance, you must have a kennel license to keep more that three dogs.
+To renew a dog license at the City Treasurer’s Office, bring a valid rabies certificate and payment.
+Check the City website for current year tag fees and payment methods here.
+Per City ordinance, you must have a kennel license to keep more than three dogs.
 Ordinance violations can be reported to the City Zoning Department at (248) 871-2520.
-To report a roaming dog, contact Oakland County Animal Control at (248) 391-4102.
+Contact Oakland County Animal Control at (248) 858-1090 with any other questions.

 Do I need to get a license for my cat?